Remote graphical access on Nymph

 Windows

-For Windows, you can download e.g. Real VNC Viewer (you can also select the standalone version without installation).
+For Windows, you can download e.g. Real VNC Viewer (you can also choose a standalone version without installation).

 Address: